llustration of two middle-aged men seated in a coffee shop corner, warm muted tones, both holding coffee and appearing reflective and withdrawn.

 Men don’t talk.
 Not with friends.
 Not with family.
 Not even with themselves.

 For most of my life, I didn’t either.
-I learned early how to muscle through whatever hurt, stay composed, and keep going no matter what was happening inside.
-That approach got me through a lot.
-It helped me survive, build a career, show up for others, and keep life moving forward.
+I learned how to push through, stay composed, and keep going no matter what was happening underneath.
+That approach got me a long way.
+It helped me build a life, show up for others, and keep things moving.

 It worked.
 Until it didn’t.